 Demeter is the only ecological association that has built up a network of individual certification organisations world-wide.
 In 1997 Demeter-International was founded for closer co-operation in the legal, economic and spiritual spheres.
-Presently Demeter International has 17 members and 7 guest-members from Europe, America, Africa and New Zealand.
-Thus Demeter-International represents ca. 5.000 Demeter farms, with nearly 150.000 hectares in more than 45 countries.
+The Biodynamic Federation – Demeter International (BFDI) has 45 member organizations in 36 countries working for the Biodynamic impulse.
+19 are certifying organizations.
+In all other countries, the International Certification Office (ICO) is certifying.
+Actually there are a 6.400 Demeter farmers with almost 210.000 hectares in 62 countries.

 The main tasks of Demeter-International are

-The members assembly is the highest body and meets once a year, as a rule in June in various countries.
-It elects the board of directors and the working groups with people from different countries.
+The Members' Assembly is the highest body and meets once a year, as a rule in June in various countries.
+It elects a board of directors and working groups with people from different countries.

-Working Group for International Production & Processing Standards: International Demeter Standards for production have existed since 1992, and have been developed regularly.
-In June 1999 the International Processing Standards were first approved by the members’ assembly.
+- Working Group for International Production & Processing Standards: International Demeter Standards for production have existed since 1992, and have been developed regularly.
+In June 1999 the International Processing Standards were first approved by the Members’ Assembly.
 They regulate the processing of food, cosmetics, textiles as well as storage, packaging and labelling.
-Since October 2005 the co-ordination of the working group is done by Ian Henderson from New Zealand.
+Since June 2018 the co-ordination of the working group is done by Sebastian Fuchs from Germany.

-International Accreditation Council: The council develops procedures to harmonise Demeter certification programs world-wide.
-It is co-ordinated by Reto Ingold from Switzerland.
+- International Accreditation Council: The council develops procedures to harmonise Demeter certification programs world-wide.
+It is co-ordinated by Sebastian Fuchs from Germany.

 - International Certification Office: This body organises certification of farms/operations in countries without their own Demeter organisation, and provides information about inspection/certification, market access and advisory for international inquiries.
 Contact person is Ute Bucholski.

 - International Marketing Committee: contact person is Katja Aßmann from Germany.